Simultaneous estimation of the effective reproduction number and the time series of daily infections: Application to Covid-19: Introduction

-The outbreak of the Covid-19 pandemic has lead to many publications which propose other methods to estimate the effective reproduction numbers. \citet{abbott2020estimating} and \citet{flaxman2020estimating} use models that look similar to ours as they are also based on daily new infections.
-However, their dynamic model is deterministic whereas ours is stochastic and, consequently, the two modeling approaches are very different.
-In particular, in Section \ref{sec_notation}, we show that the random fluctuations are much larger in the stochastic model compared to the deterministic case. \citet{birrell2020efficient} and \citet{storvik2023sequential} are examples of methods based on compartmental models.
+The outbreak of the Covid-19 pandemic has led to many publications which propose other methods to estimate the effective reproduction numbers.
+An alternative way to bypass the estimation difficulty inherent in the model of \citet{cori2013new} is to replace their model with another one for which statistical inference is easier \citep[e.g.,][]{abbott2020estimating, flaxman2020estimating, bhatt2023semi, goldstein2024incorporating}.
+For instance, \citet{abbott2020estimating} and \citet{flaxman2020estimating} use models that look similar to the model of \citet{cori2013new}.
+However, their dynamic model is deterministic whereas that of \citet{cori2013new} is stochastic and, consequently, the two modeling approaches are very different.
+In particular, in Section \ref{sec_notation}, we show that the random fluctuations are much larger in the stochastic model compared to the deterministic case.
+Furthermore, \citet{goldstein2024incorporating} replace the Poisson distribution in the self-exciting dynamics of \citet{cori2013new} by a continuous gamma distribution for modeling the discrete variable $I_t$.
+Inference is then much simpler as Hamiltonian Monte Carlo methods can be used for continuous distributions. \citet{birrell2020efficient} and \citet{storvik2023sequential} are examples of methods based on compartmental models.
 They split the population into compartments like susceptible, exposed, infectious and removed (SEIR) and consider random transitions between these compartments.
 Often, the compartments are split further according to age or smaller geographical units.